-OTHER IREASURES
+OTHER TREASURES

 Other Treasure cards (like Go Up a Level cards) are not Items.
-Most of these cards say when they can be played and whether they stay in play or are discarded.
+Most of these cards say when they can be played, and whether they stay in play or are discarded.
+A couple of specific examples:

 Go Up a Level cards may be played on yourself or any other player at any time, even during combat.
 Discard them once they are played.
 Exception: You cannot play a Go Up a Level card to give a player the winning level!